 The police conduct random vehicle and pedestrian checks throughout the country and you may be required to show identity documentation and vehicle registration and ownership papers.

 To the north of Madagascar, the threat of attacks by pirates against all forms of shipping around Somalia's waters and the Gulf of Aden is significant.
 Sailing vessels are particularly vulnerable.
 For more information about piracy, see our piracy bulletin.
 The International Maritime Bureau issues piracy reports on its website.

-When you are in Madagascar, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Madagascar, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.